 Still, there is a path forward for those in New York to potentially begin placing online sports wagers in early 2021.

-—With the increased need to generate revenue thanks to the financial hardships facing the state due to COVID-19, Addabbo’s recently proposed to the “Plan, Pass, Prepare” strategy.
+—With the increased need to generate revenue thanks to the financial hardships facing the state due to COVID-19, it appears as if Cuomo and Speaker Carl E. Heastie are warming up to the idea.
 The hope is that Cuomo will sign the bill into law by December 31, 2020.

 Best NY Sports Betting Apps

 New York does not currently offer mobile sports betting, but top industry players such as DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers already have licensing deals with upstate casinos.
 These popular online sportsbooks figure to be well-positioned to go live once legal online sports betting gets the green light, while others are sure to follow.
 Each of the sportsbooks will offer you the option to bet on the Yankees, Mets, Giants, Jets, and more.